scality/Zenko-RFCs/utapi/DESIGN.md

 ## Problem Description

-Utapi needs to provide a scalable solution to accurately track metrics across any number of nodes while providing reliable storage of historic data.
+Utapi needs to provide a scalable solution to accurately track metrics across any number of nodes while providing reliable storage of its historic data.
 The system should be highly available to avoid losing data and affecting the quality of the provided metrics.
 It should be able to tolerate node and service failures and be able to repair it's data in the event of a failure.